Discover How To Make Plastic Squeeze Tubes

-Plastic squeeze tubes have become a very common product packaging in people’s daily lives, such as cosmetic tube packaging and skincare packaging.
+Plastic squeeze tubes have become a very common product packaging in people’s daily lives, such as cosmetic tube packaging and toothpaste packaging.
 These tubes are usually made from low-density polyethylene (LDPE) as a base material.
-When you squeeze toothpaste, it’s packaged in an aluminum barrier laminate (ABL) tube; when you squeeze facial cleanser, it’s packaged in a plastic squeeze tube (extruded tube).
-Plastic tubes are the preferred packaging for cosmetics, skin care products, toothpaste, and pharmaceuticals because they are lightweight, flexible, durable, cheap, and effectively protect their contents and extend product shelf life.
+Plastic tubes are the preferred packaging for cosmetics, skin care products, toothpaste, and pharmaceuticals, because they are lightweight, flexible, durable, cheap, and effectively protect their contents and extend product shelf life.
 Furthermore, plastic squeeze tubes can be customized with colors, finishes and printed patterns, playing a crucial role in shaping a product’s brand image.

 However, producing a high-quality plastic tube is not an easy task; it requires many complex processes such as extrusion, printing, injection head, sealing and capping.